google/integers/README.md

 `integers` will have a complete test suite.
 That’s a TODO in progress, along with the rest of the implementation work.
-Currently only `trapping<T>` and its helper functions are even started.
+Currently only `trapping<T>` and its helper functions implemented and tested.

 For comments, constructive criticism, patches, help, et c., please feel free to file a GitHub issue!
 See [docs/contributing.md] and [docs/code-of-conduct.md].